QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 Our generalizations of his 1979 :cite:`Barro1979` model will also look like a souped-up consumption smoothing model

-Tractability induced Barro in 1979 :cite:`Barro1979` to assume that
+Wanting tractability induced Barro in 1979 :cite:`Barro1979` to assume that

 -  the government trades only one-period risk-free debt, and